maheenmasoud/TranslationModel/README.md

-To train the transformer model with the data, run the run_model.py file.
+To train the transformer model with the data and perform testing, run the run_model.py file.

 The prepare_data.py file contains the code to process our data